 Amongst the research areas of most interest to the QMI are:

-Application of signal treatment to the estimation of factorial models, the detection of outliers, and the robust estimation of Kalman models …
+Application of signal treatment to the estimation of factorial models, the detection of outliers, the filtering of trends and the robust estimation of Kalman models is an active research field of the IdR QMI.

 Measure of the market liquidity of different assets.